RafaelGSS/node/doc/api/stream.md

 after the `callback` has been invoked.
 In the case of reuse of streams after failure, this can cause event listener leaks and swallowed errors.

+`steam.pipeline()` closes all the streams when an error is raised.
+It means that `IncomingRequest` should be avoided once it would destroy the socket without sending any response.

 ### `stream.compose(...streams)`
 <!-- YAML
 added: v16.9.0